 Lastly, it is recommended for you to avoid some kinds of food that take a lot of chewing and biting.
 Foods that are chewy, sticky, crunchy or hard should be strayed away from.
-Eating these foods may not only damage your braces but make brushing and flossing more difficult.
+Eating these foods may not solely damage your braces but make brushing and flossing difficult.
 Stick to softer food that it easily chewed and swallowed to prevent any trouble with your braces.

-As you have read, routine personal hygiene is extremely crucial for taking care of braces.
+As you have read, routine personal hygiene is very crucial for taking care of braces.
 It sounds fundamental but brushing and flossing your teeth at least twice a day can curb many orthodontic problems like gum disease and tooth decay.
 If you do rough exercise or sports, you may need to get a mouth guard to protect your teeth and braces.

 Why Choose Nuffield?

 Nuffield Dental is a one-stop, multi-disciplinary dental care centre.
 Here at Nuffield Dental, we pride ourselves of our personalised oral care for each one of our patients.
-We need to make sure you get all the help you need to make your dental procedures more comfortable, accessible and seamless.
+We need to make sure you get all the help you need to make your dental procedures comfortable, accessible and seamless.

 Our dentists have been accredited in implant dentistry and oral surgery for 20+ years.
 We have accredited dental provider who are skilled in the area of dental implant surgery.
 For your convenience, we have clinics all around Singapore to meet your needs closer to you.
 For information, please visit our clinic to book an appointment.